qsantos/airsick/basics.md

 = 12
 $$

-That way, we know the exaxt value of derivative of $f$ in any point.
+That way, we know the exact value of derivative of $f$ in any point.
 Let us take a second example with $g(x) = 7x^2$:

 $$